‘Playboy’ Model Rachel Cook Teases Sultry Look With Tiny Crop Top, New Hairdo In Enticing Instagram Videos

 Cook has shared a fair number of videos lately, along with photoshoot sneak peeks like these new clips.
 As The Inquisitr recently shared, Rachel’s videos have been raising heart rates with some pretty sultry snaps, and this one is a little tame in comparison.

 Despite the fact that this new set of videos is flirty but not necessarily very revealing, the Playboy bombshell’s followers are showing them a lot of love.
-Rachel Cook never leaves her millions of followers waiting for a new look for long and people will be anxious to see if she shares more from this latest project.
+Rachel Cook never leaves her millions of followers waiting for a new look for long, and people will be anxious to see if she shares more from this latest project.